AlaskaAirlines/auro-button/README.md

 The `polyfills.js` is packaged with this component, but **IT IS NOT NEEDED** to load a polyfill per component.
 The `polyfills.js` will work for all additional components added to the project.

+### IE11 Support

+**Displaimer:** While these components are supported in IE, there may be issues with loading the [web components polyfill](https://www.webcomponents.org/polyfills).
+Please consult their documentation when supporting IE11.

 ## Docs